55+ Retirement Communities in DICKINSON County, MI

 Safe Haven

 Safe Haven is a retirement home in Iron Mountain, Michigan in the 49801 zip code area.
-Nestled at 108 West E Street inside Dickinson county, Safe Haven provides retirement living to all senior citizens who live in Iron Mountain and offers a personal and friendly environment, as well as breakfast lunch and dinner meals, a staff registered dietitian and mobility help.
+Nestled at 108 West E Street inside Dickinson county, Safe Haven provides retirement living to all seniors who live in Iron Mountain and offers a welcoming environment, as well as three delicious daily meals, visiting physician services and hygiene assistance.
 It can accommodate a maximum of 6 or fewer senior citizens at a time.

 The Lighthouse